 pip install numpy==1.24.2

-This is useful when newer versions break compatibility with your code.
+This is especially useful when newer versions introduce breaking changes.

 pip install git+https://github.com/user/repo.git